-Performance outcomes Acceptable outcomes Applicant response (b) to accommodate the anticipated type and volume of vehicles (c) to provide for shared vehicle (including cyclists) and pedestrian use, where appropriate; (d) so that they do not impede traffic or pedestrian movement on the adjacent road area; (e) so that they do not adversely impact upon existing intersections or future road or intersection improvements; (f) so that they do not adversely impact current and future on-street parking arrangements; (g) so that they do not adversely impact on existing services within the road reserve adjacent to the site; (h) so that they do not involve ramping, cutting of the adjoining road reserve or any built structures (other than what may be necessary to cross over a stormwater channel).
-Access is limited to one access cross over per site and is an access point located, designed and constructed in accordance with: (a) Australian Standard AS2890.1; (b) Planning scheme policy SC6.5 - FNQROC Regional Development Manual - access crossovers.
-AO3.2 Access, including driveways or access crossovers: (a) are not placed over an existing: (i) telecommunications pit; (ii) stormwater kerb inlet; (iii) sewer utility hole; (iv) water valve or hydrant. (b) are designed to accommodate any adjacent footpath; (c) adhere to minimum sight distance requirements in accordance with AS2980.1.
-AO3.3 Driveways are: (a) designed to follow as closely as possible to the existing contours, but are no steeper than the gradients outlined in Planning scheme policy SC6.5 - FNQROC Regional Development Manual; (b) constructed such that where there is a grade shift to 1 in 4 (25%), there is an area with a grade of no more than 1 in in 6 (16.6%) prior to this area, for a distance of at least 5 metres; (c) on gradients greater than 1 in 6 (16.6%) driveways are constructed to ensure the cross-fall of the driveway is one way and Proposal complies or is capable of complying.
-Proposal complies or is capable of complying.
+- (a) to operate safely and efficiently; - (b) to accommodate the anticipated type and volume of vehicles - (c) to provide for shared vehicle (including cyclists) and pedestrian use, where appropriate; - (d) so that they do not impede traffic or pedestrian movement on the adjacent road area; - (e) so that they do not adversely impact upon existing intersections or future road or intersection improvements; - (f) so that they do not adversely impact current and future on-street parking arrangements; - (g) so that they do not adversely impact on existing services within the road reserve adjacent to the site; - (h) so that they do not involve ramping, cutting of the adjoining road reserve or any built structures (other than what may be necessary to cross over a stormwater channel).

+Access is limited to one access cross over per site and is an access point located, designed and constructed in accordance with:

+- (a) Australian Standard AS2890.1; - (b) Planning scheme policy SC6.5 FNQROC Regional Development Manual - access crossovers.

+Access, including driveways or access crossovers:

+- (a) are not placed over an existing:

+- (i) telecommunications pit;

+- (ii) stormwater kerb inlet:

+- (iii) sewer utility hole;

+- (iv) water valve or hydrant.

+- (b) are designed to accommodate any adjacent footpath;

+- (c) adhere to minimum sight distance requirements in accordance with AS2980.1.

+Driveways are:

+- (a) designed to follow as closely as possible to the existing contours, but are no steeper than the gradients outlined in Planning scheme policy SC6.5 - FNQROC Regional Development Manual; - (b) constructed such that where there is a grade shift to 1 in 4 (25%), there is an area with a grade of no more than 1 in in 6 (16.6%) prior to this area, for a distance of at least 5 metres; - (c) on gradients greater than 1 in 6 (16.6%) driveways are constructed to ensure the cross-fall of the driveway is one way and directed into the hill, for vehicle safety and drainage purposes;

+The development with Comply with AO3.1, 3.2, 3.3, and 3.4.

-Performance outcomes Acceptable outcomes Applicant response directed into the hill, for vehicle safety and drainage purposes; (d) constructed such that the transitional change in grade from the road to the lot is fully contained within the lot and not within the road reserve; (e) designed to include all necessary associated drainage that intercepts and directs storm water runoff to the storm water drainage system.
+Performance outcomes Acceptable outcomes (d) constructed such that the transitional change in grade from the road to the lot is fully contained within the lot and not within the road reserve; (e) designed to include all necessary associated drainage that intercepts and directs storm water runoff to the storm water drainage system.
 AO3.4 Surface construction materials are consistent with the current or intended future streetscape or character of the area and contrast with the surface construction materials of any adjacent footpath.
-Proposal complies or is capable of complying.
-P04 A04 N/A Sufficient on-site wheel chair accessible car parking spaces are provided and are identified and reserved for such purposes.
-The number of on-site wheel chair accessible car parking spaces complies with the rates specified in AS2890 Parking Facilities.
+PO4 Sufficient on-site wheel chair accessible car parking spaces are provided and are identified and reserved for such purposes.
+AO4 The number of on-site wheel chair accessible car parking spaces complies with the rates specified in AS2890 Parking Facilities.
+Not applicable.
 PO5 Access for people with disabilities is provided to the building from the parking area and from the street.
 AO5 Access for people with disabilities is provided in accordance with the relevant Australian Standard.
-Proposal complies or is capable of complying.
+Not applicable.
 PO6 Sufficient on-site bicycle parking is provided to cater for the anticipated demand generated by the development.
-AO6 The number of on-site bicycle parking spaces complies with the rates specified in Table Error!
-No text of specified style in documentb.
-Proposal complies or is capable of complying.
-P07 A07.1 N/A
+AO6 The number of on-site bicycle parking spaces complies with the rates specified in Table 9.4.1.3.b.
+Not applicable.